szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1010:** Make Asp's Nest darts much more likely to poison, to compensate for the rarity and cost

 This makes those very expensive darts much more likely to affect characters, which is a fair compensation for their rarity and huge monetary cost.
 Save vs. Death is now at -4.
+Additionally, 1d2 poison damage is caused on contact.

 **Component 1330:** Make Darkfire Bow slightly more remarkable